-And to be sure, Wirecard’s disclosures of its cash outflows from investment activity — the section of the annual report where the company lists what it’s paid out to acquire companies or assets — in the years 2015-2017 indicate 340 million left its coffers.
+And to be sure, Wirecard’s disclosures of its cash outflows from investment activity — the section of the annual report listing what the company has paid to acquire companies or assets — in the years 2015 to 2017 indicate 340 million left its coffers.

 So where did the 287.6 million euros go?

-(Wirecard, asked about whether the prices it paid for these assets were in the best interests of shareholders, replied via email: “The acquired asset’s valuation ultimately reflects the growth potential of the Indian payments industry and the company’s unique position in the Indian market.”)
+(Asked whether the prices it paid for these assets were in the best interests of shareholders, Wirecard replied via email, “The acquired asset’s valuation ultimately reflects the growth potential of the Indian payments industry and the company’s unique position in the Indian market.”)